pantheon-systems/documentation/source/content/redis.md

 | BusinessXL             |               1024         |
 | Elite                  |               1024         |

-\*Redis is available on free Sandbox plans for usage during development and will remain through upgrades to any other plan except for Basic.
+*Redis is available on free Sandbox plans for usage during development and will remain through upgrades to any other plan except for Basic.
 See the [Enable Redis](#enable-redis) section above for details about which account types have Redis on paid plans.

 ### What happens when Redis reaches maxmemory?
 When the specified amount of memory is reached, Redis follows the `maxmemory-policy` configuration directive, which is defined in the platform `redis.conf` file.

 On Pantheon, the maxmemory policy is `allkeys-lru`: evict keys by trying to remove the less recently used (LRU) keys first, in order to make space for the new data added.
-For more information, please see the official [Redis documentation](https://redis.io/topics/lru-cache){.external}.
+For more information, please see the official [Redis documentation](https://redis.io/topics/lru-cache).

 ### How is Redis configured on the platform?
 Your `redis.conf` file can be retrieved via SFTP similarly to how you can download Redis log files (see below), or you can review it here: